SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Editor’s Note: Having a business can be a large expense by itself.
 If you want to get the most bang for your buck in terms of all around security (cameras included!), check out our review of most affordable office security systems.

-Small and midsize businesses are primary targets for criminals.
-They usually have valuable merchandise, cash on hand, and a multitude of vulnerabilities that can be exploited for nefarious purposes.
+Small and midsize businesses are often targets for criminals.
+They typically have valuable merchandise, cash on hand, and a range of vulnerabilities that criminals are ready to exploit.

 Obviously you want to keep your business safe from these vandals and thieves, which means you’ll want to invest in a security camera system that’s up to the task.
 That said, there are different considerations for the personal and commercial applications of this equipment.